RanvierMUD/ranviermud/docs/get_started.md

 `defaultAttributes` _`object`_
 :    See [`ranvier.json`](https://github.com/shawncplus/ranviermud/blob/staging/ranvier.json) for defaults.
 These are the starting attributes (health, mana, strength, etc.) that are assigned to characters upon creation

+`skillLag` _`number`_
+:    Defuault milleconds of lag to apply after a skill is used before they can use another skill.
+Can be configured per skill

 ## Adding Content

 To begin adding content you should first have an understanding of the [Project